jboss-developer/jboss-eap-quickstarts/app-client/README.md

 1. Make sure you have started the JBoss Server as described above.
 2. Open a command prompt and navigate to the root directory of this quickstart.
-3. When you are finished testing, type this command to undeploy the archive:
+3. When you are finished testing, type this command to undeploy the archive from a local machine:

         mvn jboss-as:undeploy

+   Type this command to undeploy the archive from a remote machine:

+        mvn jboss-as:undeploy -Djboss-as.hostname=MACHINE_1_IP_ADDRESS [-Djboss-as.port=9099] -Djboss-as.username=admin -Djboss-as.password=admin-123

 Run the Quickstart in JBoss Developer Studio or Eclipse